codelittinc/engineering-hiring/README.md

 2. Can't remember the last book.
 3. English is not fluent.
 4. Never faced a big challenge or can't explain how they solved it.
 5. Never worked with remote teams.
-You want to pay some attention in how they communicate.
+You want to pay some attention to how they communicate.
 Are they easy to understand?
-6. If you are looking for a leadership position, you will want someone who would prefers to work with a team.
+6. If you are looking for a leadership position, you will want someone who would prefer to work with a team.
 7. If you are looking for a leadership position, you will want someone who has been a mentor in the past.
 8. Doesn't like receiving feedback.
 9. The last technology they learned was too long ago.
 This also depends on the technology, but it's mainly to see if the candidate likes to be up to date with the development world, or if it's just something they study passively.